DATAHOARDERS/dynamic-rules/README.md

 ------
 I'm manually updating my fork.
-There's other forks that automatically update their rules and use the same format as my config.
+There's other providers that automatically update their rules and use the same format as my config.

-Feel free to use the following:
+Thanks to the following:

 * https://github.com/deviint/onlyfans-dynamic-rules